sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     END;
     ```

-    >Long running statements can be run as a background activities in the SAP database explorer which will continue even if the browser's connection drops or the tab is closed.
+    >Long running statements can be run as background activities in the SAP database explorer which will continue even if the browser's connection drops or the tab is closed.
     >
     >![run as a background activity](run-as-background.png)
     >